ccmlab-ubc/lab-manual/lab-philosophy.md

 One of the most rewarding aspects of scientific research is the collaborative nature of the work.
 A lab makes meaningful strides when a small collective of individuals works together with the common purpose of making new discoveries and the shared goal of helping to make those around themselves better.
 The following are some guiding principles to help us all be successful:

 **1) Scientific integrity**
-- Avoid shortcuts
-- Put your best effort forward on each project&mdash;the overall quality of your work is determined in large part by your attention to details
-- Think deeply about projects - follow [Richard Feynman’s advice](http://calteches.library.caltech.edu/51/2/CargoCult.htm): “You must not fool yourself&mdash;and you are the easiest person to fool.”

-**2) Take responsibility for your own work**
+- Take the extra time to make your work thorough, systematic, and reproducible (see point 3)&mdash;while it may take more time up front, this advice will save you loads of time in the long run when you're not scrambling to figure out how a piece of code works, how to fix a figure, where a file is stored, etc.
+- Think deeply about projects&mdash;take the time to think through the validity of a hypothesis/method/result, and try to follow-up on your questions by designing a new experiment or model

+**2) Learn to lead**
-- Take ownership of individual and group projects and ask questions during one-on-one meetings, lab meetings, seminars, etc.
+- Ask your questions during one-on-one meetings, lab meetings, seminars, etc.&mdash;you know better than anyone what you need to make progress
-- Continuously question assumptions and think through the validity of a hypothesis/method/result
-- Admit mistakes - we all make them and, no matter how painful they are, we learn from them and do better the next time
+- Don't be afraid of mistakes&mdash;we all make them and, no matter how painful they are, we learn from them and do better the next time
+- Share, and teach, what you know to others

 **3) Be a good scientific citizen**
 - Practice [open science](https://www.cos.io/)
 - Stay up-to-date on the literature
 - Support our lab mates/colleagues/department by attending talks, seminars, and vounteering to help
-- When providing feedback, focus more on problem solving than critique
+- When providing feedback, focus on problem solving rather than critique
-- Volunteer to give talks, lead journal club discussions, and be an advocate for science
+- Volunteer to give talks, lead journal club discussions, and, overall, be an advocate for science

 ## Expectations and Responsibilities